Kalki Subramaniam: Art

 Kalki's artworks are considered vibrant and colourful.
-She has been invited to USA, Canada, Netherlands, and Germany to speak on art and activism.
+She has been invited to US, Canada, Netherlands, and Germany to speak on art and activism.
 In 2016, Subramaniam sold her paintings through a crowdfunding campaign and funded the education of underprivileged transgender women.
 She uses art to find a voice without words, providing transgender victims of sexual and physical abuse a freedom to express their pain through art called the Red Wall Project, also known as the Shut Up!
 Show.
 Hundreds of transgender people have participated in the project across the different States of India and wrote their testimonials on a white paper with a red palm impression to show protest against sexual exploitation.
 In November 2019, Kalki paid a tribute art show to the late Bollywood actress Sridevi by exhibiting digital portraits of Sridevi.
 She mentioned that Sridevi has been her inspiration since childhood.

 The Redwall project

 The Redwall is a project that was found in 2018 by Kalki to make the voices of the transgender and gender-diverse people of India powerful.
 Kalki and the team of Sahodari Foundation have been interviewing more than 500 transgender and gender-diverse survivors of sexual abuse and assault from various states of India including People living with HIV (PLHIV), documenting their experiences as first-person accounts lives in depth.
 The stories transgender people painful experiences of bullying, rape and assault are documented by the team.
 This is a community art project where the participant writes the experience on a handmade paper and imprints their red palm on it.
 These testimonials are exhibited in academic institutions and galleries for public viewing and to show resistance against abuse.